AustinSHend/MusicImportKit/README.md

 ## Includes

-* Conversion to FLAC (-V8 re-FLACing), MP3, and Opus.
+* Parallel conversion to FLAC (-V8 re-FLACing), MP3, and Opus.

 * Proper dithering and downsampling of 24-bit to 16-bit FLAC using SoX (with a VHQ triangular dither filter, guarding, and 44/48 sample-rate detection).